BIG-IP(R) Hosts Table Generated by FTBU on Fri Apr 27 11:03:03 PDT 2001

 For information about setting the default route for your content servers, refer to the product documentation for your server.

 If you need to configure the BIG-IP Controller to use one or more nodes that actually sit on a different logical network from the BIG-IP Controller, you need to assign one or more additional routes to get to those nodes.
-Set each node's default route in such a way that traffic goes back through the BIG-IP Controller internal interface.
+Set each node's default route so that traffic goes back through the BIG-IP Controller internal interface.

-If the nodes are on the same LAN as the BIG-IP Controller, you simply need to add an interface route for 192.168.6/24 to the BIG-IP Controller's internal interface.
+If the nodes are on the same LAN as the BIG-IP Controller, you simply need to add an interface route for 192.168.6.0/24 to the BIG-IP Controller's internal interface.
 You can add this route to the bottom of the /etc/rc.local file using the following syntax, where <ip addr> is the IP address on the internal interface:

 If you have nodes on different LANs from the BIG-IP Controller, you need to add a static gateway route on the BIG-IP Controller itself.
 If, for example, the router that connects the 192.168.5 network and the 192.168.6 network has IP addresses: 192.168.5.254 and 192.168.6.254, then you could use the following command to create the necessary static route on the BIG-IP Controller:

 route add -net 192.168.6.0 -gateway 192.168.5.254